perhentian islands: paradise

 Our Perhentian island resort (Coral View, on Perhentian Besar), has chalets right on the beach, but we are a few minutes walk away, up some stairs, in the forest.
 The chalet is cosy, with wood panels and atmospheric lighting, though there’s no kettle.
 The walkways get slightly more worse for wear the further away you get from the beach front (expensive) chalets, but it’s all safe and fine.

 The Hotel, and the PERHENTIAN ISLANDS Wildlife

-Although the accommodations close to the beach look great, we end up being very happy with our little house in the forest.
+Although the rooms close to the beach look great, we end up being very happy with our little room/house in the forest.
 We are able to watch the monkeys up in the trees, and the large bats as they wake up and shuffle up and down the branches as we approach dusk.
 We then get to enjoy the bat exodus, as hundreds of bats swoop down and through the trees, from over one foot wide to tiny specimens only a few inches across.